alessiodipasquale/Wikidata_WLS/README.md

 Approach:
 - Currently, valid location should be represented with Preferred Rank + qualifiers start time (if available)
-- Past guessed locations should be represented with Deprecated rank + qualifiers start time and end time (if available) + reason for deprecated rank (e.g. disputed)
+- Past guessed locations should be represented with Deprecated rank + qualifiers start time and end time (if available) + reason for deprecated rank (e.g. disputed or unprecise value)

 An example:
 No example is available in Wikidata at the moment.

+### The location of the painting is unknown.
+Pattern: *The painting X has been moved to Y (from time T0 to T1), but now its location is unknown (e.g. a theft in time T2).*

+Type of information: Unknown information in an Evolving Situation.

+Approach:
+- Currently, a valid location should be represented with Preferred Rank + qualifiers start time (if available) and the object of the claim with an unknown value
+- Past locations should be represented with Normal rank + qualifiers start time and end time (if available)

+An example:
+XXX

-### The location of the painting is or was unknown.
+### The location of the painting was unknown.
-### Refine the value, for most precise
+Pattern: *The painting X has been lost (from time T0 to T1), and now is moved to (from time T2).*

+Type of information: Unknown information in an Evolving Situation.

+Approach:
+- Currently, a valid location should be represented with Preferred Rank + qualifiers start time (if available)
+- Past locations should be represented with Normal rank + qualifiers start time and end time (if available) and the object of the claim with an unknown value

+An example:
+XXX